 May be seen from any East Coast watch point throughout the year, though scarce from December to February.
-Fujairah Port Beach is one of the most reliable locations, also try from one of the headlands at Ra's Dibba.
-The best way to see this species, and probably the only way to see it well, is to join one of the pelagic trips from Khor Kalba.
-See this Pelagic link for more details about these.
+Fujairah Port Beach has been one of the most reliable locations, but construction there can make access difficult.
+Also try from one of the headlands at Ra's Dibba.
+The best way to see this species up close is to join one of the pelagic trips from Khor Kalba.
+See the Pelagics link for more details about these.

 From land, a telescope is needed; if you locate an offshore feeding group of terns, look for Persian Shearwaters swimming and flying around the group.

 A common near-endemic, particularly numerous on the west coast.
 The Dubai Creek normally holds a few birds between the sea and Dubai Creek Park.
 The best stretch of coast to see large numbers offshore is between Umm al-Qaiwain Breakwater and Al Jazirah Khor/Ra's al-Khaimah.
 The best bet here is to try the beach at Umm al-Qaiwain early in the morning.

 Offshore Abu Dhabi is also good , for example off Marina Mall and Emirates Palace but numbers tend to be small and most birds immature.

 On the East Coast, a few can normally be seen between Dibb'a and Kalba Corniche, but be aware of Great Cormorants which are also seen here all year.
 Look for Socotra Cormorant on the large buoys off Fujairah Port Beach, although they are often quite distant.
 Numbers are increasing here, with flocks of over hundred sometimes present.